How to Set Page Permissions

 Community Editing makes it easy for users to submit edits and create site content while also imposing a system for site Authors and Administrators to approve, adjust, or deny the edits submitted.
 This system is a user reputation-based program.
 This means that your users will earn more reputation as they contribute more to your site, which may grant them certain permissions as they pass reputation thresholds.

 Like this idea but need a system that is not reliant on reputation?
-Consider our Contributor Editing Feature instead.
+Consider our Contributor Editing Feature.
 This allows site Admins to specify users who can contribute to page modifications and site content.

 All How-To Guides